River Valley Medical Assistants take the World by Storm...

 Change of Address

 Students changing their living quarters, permanent address, telephone number or name must notify the College.
-Change of Address forms are available in the Registrar's Office, Business Office and Students Affairs Office.
+Change of Address forms are available in the Registrar's Office and Business Office.

 Cancellation of Classes